-These two can be compared to taxtalent.com’s 2018 Top in Tax Educational Survey, which is a survey of 370 current heads of corporate in-house tax departments (who each selected up to 5 LLM tax programs):
+These two rankings can be compared to taxtalent.com’s 2018 Top in Tax Educational Survey, which is a survey of 370 current heads of corporate in-house tax departments (who each selected up to 5 LLM tax programs):

 I would love to tout Tax Talent’s survey as the best for students concerned with career prospects, but Harvard and Michigan simply don’t belong on this list.
 Year after year they make this same mistake.
 Harvard has only an LLM program designed for foreign law graduates, with the option of focusing on tax with a few select courses.
 Michigan, as noted in a prior post, only has a tiny academically-driven tax program that most people don’t know exists.
 Tax Talent’s continued failure to account for this severely undermines its ranking’s credibility.

-In addition, the ranking has fluctuated so much year, which may be in part due to the drastic increase in survey responses (it was 155 years ago, less than half the current tally).
-A few years ago, the Tax Talent ranking fairly well matches my personal view of tax LLM programs., with Northwestern (at that time coming in third) and Boston University both outperforming Florida among employers.
+In addition, the Tax Talent ranking has fluctuated so much over the years, which may be in part due to the drastic increase in survey responses (it was 155 responses years ago, less than half the current tally).
+A few years ago, the Tax Talent ranking fairly well matched my personal view of tax LLM programs., with Northwestern (at that time coming in third) and Boston University both outperforming Florida among employers.
 Northwestern’s drop from 3rd to 7th could only be explained by the change in demographics of respondents, rather than reputation – which doesn’t shift so drastically year to year.
 University of Denver also appears in the top-ten of this ranking, which I think matches historical impressions of UD’s tax program.
 Golden Gate was previously in the top ten, punching above its weight relative to its JD program, but this was probably a reflection of its surprisingly popular Master’s of Science in Taxation program.
 Now, a much less nationally known tax school, USF, is in the top ten and GGU is nowhere to be seen.